pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Data Objects] Removed method_exists bc layer, please use the corresponding interfaces instead.
 For details please see [#9571](https://github.com/pimcore/pimcore/issues/9571)
 - [Data Objects] `isEqual()` for advanced relational field types does not check for type equality of meta fields anymore, see [#12595](https://github.com/pimcore/pimcore/pull/12595)
 - [Listings] Removed `JsonListing`, please see [#12877](https://github.com/pimcore/pimcore/pull/12877) for details.
-- [Traits] The traits PackageVersionTrait and StateHelperTrait in lib/Extension/Bundle/Traits have been marked as internal, please see [#12757](https://github.com/pimcore/pimcore/pull/12757) for details.
 - Removed `SessionConfiguratorInterface` & `SessionConfigurator` so services with tag `pimcore.session.configurator` will not register session bags anymore.
 - Removed parameter `pimcore.admin.session.attribute_bags`
 - TargetingSessionBagListener - changed the signature of `__construct`.